weicocogoat/SC4010-Project/README.md

 # NTU SC4010 Applied Cryptography Project - Simple Power Analysis
-In this repository, we will be attempting to retrive RSA decryption keys from an Arduino running the RSA algorithm using Simple Power Analysis.
+In this repository, we will be attempting to conduct a side channel attack, Simple Power Analysis, on an Arduino Uno running the RSA algorithm.
+In this project, we will be attempting to retrieve the decryption key via the power trace.
 We will also be referencing a study done by Xunyue He, et al - Blind-Folded: Simple Power Analysis Attacks using Data with a Single Trace and no Training.
+This project is done as part of the NTU's module, SC4010 Applied Cryptography

 ## Arduino files
 1) Basic operations